jetbrains-academy/sql-course/Lesson4/task3/task.md

 ```

 This code is difficult to read because there are four levels of nesting and the search filter conditions are apart from
 each other.
 Besides, in the top-level select we are restricted to selecting the attributes of `Planet` table only.
-We can't select, e.g.,
-a flight date along with the planet name, or a spacecraft capacity value.
+We can't select, e.g., a flight date along with the planet name, or a spacecraft capacity value.

 2. *Performance*.
 In lots of cases a modern database engine will execute all these queries literally identically.
 No matter if you use an explicit join, `IN` or `CROSS JOIN`, the engine will use a join algorithm in all cases.
-This means,
+This means, that their performance is likely to be the same.
-that their performance is likely to be the same.
-However, it depends on the quality of database query optimization system and some
+However, it depends on the quality of database query optimization system and some other factors,
-other factors, such as table sizes and statistics.
-In general, it is impossible to claim a-priori that any of these ways is better than others from
+such as table sizes and statistics.
+In general, it is impossible to claim a-priori that any of these ways is more efficient than others.
-performance perspective.